I have not received a confirmation email. Should I be concerned?

 Yes.
 You will have the opportunity to download and print a PDF copy of your receipt upon completion of registration.

 Where do I pick up my registration package?

-Registered members can pick up their registration package and badge at WCSFP registration and information desk at the host hotel, Hilton San Francisco Union Square.
-The registration desk hours are:
+Registered members can pick up their registration package and badge at WCSFP registration and information desk on the ground level at the venue, Miraikan – The National Museum of Emerging Science and Innovation.

 Is there a member list available?